Here comes the Sun

 Solfeggio frequencies make up the ancient six-tone scale used in sacred music, including the beautiful Gregorian chants.
 These plainchants and their special tones were believed to impart spiritual blessings if they were sung in harmony.
 Each Solfeggio tone is comprised of a frequency required to keep your subtle bodies in tune.

 In the list above, the root, heart and crown chakras vibrate at 369, 639 and 963 Hz.
-These are the sacred mantras of the Holy Trinity.

 If you only knew the magnificence of the 3, 6 and 9,